Introduction to SQL CTE

 select DepartmentID from cte_dept

 Explanation: This is the most basic example in which step one is to define cte_dept as the name of the common table expression.
-This CTE returns the result which consists of all the columns of Department table from the query definition as we have not specified any columns.
+This CTE returns the result which consists of all the columns of the Department table from the query definition as we have not specified any columns.

 Example #2 – Simple SQL Server CTE Example with column names